 QP and its subsidiaries and joint venture companies have also incurred significant indebtedness to finance the development and expansion of Qatar's LNG projects, power projects and other industrial enterprises.
 Additionally, certain QP group entities have entered into long-term charter agreements for LNG vessels and other finance leases, but these liabilities are not on QP's consolidated balance sheet.
 In past years, the Government has guaranteed certain obligations of QP and its subsidiaries and joint venture companies to facilitate the development of the country's hydrocarbon infrastructure.
 All of this guaranteed indebtedness has since been paid down and none of the debt facilities directly guaranteed by the Government currently remains outstanding.
-Even if the State does not guarantee debt of QP or its subsidiaries or joint ventures, the incurrence of debt by QP or its subsidiaries or joint ventures and the related debt service payments by QP or its subsidiaries or joint ventures may reduce the amount of investment income that the State receives from QP.
+Even if the State does not guarantee debt of QP or its subsidiaries or joint ventures, the incurrence of debt by QP or its subsidiaries or joint ventures may reduce the amount of investment income that the State receives from QP.

 The Government has also guaranteed indebtedness of certain State-owned companies.
-For example, the Government has the capacity to act as guarantor for Qatar Airways in an amount up to approximately QR22,976 million (U.S.\$6,312 million) and as at December 31, 2019, QR26,086 million (U.S.\$7,166 million) of non-guaranteed loans was outstanding for Qatar Airways.
+For example, the Government has the capacity to act as guarantor for Qatar Airways in an amount up to approximately QR22,976 million (U.S.\$6,312 million) and as at September 30, 2018, QR21,072 million (U.S.\$5,789 million) of non-guaranteed loans was outstanding for Qatar Airways.
 The Government has also guaranteed QR9.1 billion (U.S.\$2.5 billion) for Qatari Diar, and Qatari Diar's 2010 bonds have been included in the Government debt schedule since 2014.
 The State has also guaranteed the power purchase obligations of Kahramaa under the power purchase agreements Kahramaa has entered into with respect to certain electricity projects.